Wednesday, 17 December 2025

 • Diarrhea or bloody stools.

-• Fatigue and weight loss.
+• Unexplained fatigue and weight loss.

-• Visible worms in vomit or stool.
+• Visible worms in vomit or passed in the stool.

 Causes & Life Cycle